Summit Adolescent Residential Treatment Program for Substance Use Disorders:

-The Summit Program embraces The Adolescent Community Reinforcement Approach (A-CRA) as a fundamental framework for the assessment, planning and provision of services to adolescents experiencing challenges with substance use.
-A comprehensive behavioral program, A-CRA is based on the belief that environmental contingencies – people, places and things – play a powerful role in encouraging or discouraging substance use.
-A-CRA utilizes social, recreational, familial and vocational reinforcers to assist adolescents in the recovery process.
+The Summit Program embraces the Adolescent Community Reinforcement Approach (A-CRA) as a fundamental framework for the assessment, planning and provision of services to adolescents experiencing challenges with substance use.
+A-CRA is based on the belief that environmental contingencies – people, places and things – play a powerful role in encouraging or discouraging substance use.
+A-CRA utilizes social, recreational, familial and vocational reinforcements to assist adolescents in the recovery process.
 The goal is to rearrange multiple aspects of the adolescent’s life so that a healthy lifestyle is more rewarding than one dominated by alcohol and/or substance use.

 All youth ages 12 to17 years who are enrolled in behavioral health services and their families are eligible for SUMMIT if, based on the Diagnostic and Statistical Manual (DSM) criteria, they require a residential treatment level of care for substance use.